 In applications including network domains, you will associate the PIV credential with your accounts.
-This is not a unique process to PIV credentials and usage, and is a general concept that occurs in many applications including your personal email accounts, your bank accounts, or your favorite social media app.
+This process is not unique to PIV credentials and usage; it is a general concept that occurs in many applications, including your personal email accounts, your bank accounts, or your favorite social media app.

 The table below outlines identifiers available in the PIV Authentication certificate and design considerations for implementations.

 |Subject||Unique for every person within the same agency; value does not change when a user receives a new, replaced, or updated PIV credential within the same agency.|